-The composition of the Board has been determined on the basis of providing the Company with the benefit of a broad range of technical, commercial and financial skills, combined with an appropriate level of experience at a senior corporate level.
+The composition of the Board has been determined on the basis of providing the Company with the benefit of a broad range of technical, commercial, scientific, financial, and legal skills, combined with an appropriate level of experience at a senior corporate level.
 Details of each Director's skills and experience are set out in the Directors' report.

-The ASX guidelines recommend that a listed Company should have a majority of Directors who are independent Principle 2 Recommendation 2.4.
-The Board did have a majority of independent Directors.
+The ASX guidelines recommend that a listed Company should have a majority of Directors who are independent (Principle 2 Recommendation 2.4).
+The Board did have a majority of independent Directors for the reporting period.